-I am in demand as an accompanist and performance coach.
+I take great professional pride in my work as an accompanist and performance coach.
 I particularly enjoy working with singers, and am able to give advice on style and performance.
 Whilst living in Cambridge I lectured for Lieder accompaniment.
 I regularly work with Nottingham University music students and have accompanied professional singers here and abroad.
 I have been official accompanist in international courses and master classes.
 I have played for violinists and cellists and run several professional ensembles.
 I accompany for concerts and public performance, and can coach and accompany for exams and diplomas.

 One of my particular interests is the bringing together

 of pianists in 6 and 8 hands ensembles.
 Wherever I have lived I have created

 multi-piano groups; most recently the

 I am an enthusiastic chamber musician, and am currently part of the Attenborough Piano Quartet, and the Mercian Piano Trio.

 The Attenborough Piano Quartet, Elspeth Brien, Isobel Bounford, Beate, and Gareth Stevens, in Derby Cathedral following a lunchtime concert, June 2010

 Top of Page